John Fetterman: Tenure

 Fetterman served as the part-time mayor of Braddock and the full-time director of the city's youth program.
 He also founded a nonprofit organization, Braddock Redux, which he used to acquire and save properties in Braddock.
 Fetterman's father helped subsidize Fetterman financially because the position of mayor paid only $150 per month.
-He received payments of $54,000 from his father in 2015.
+He received $54,000 from his father in 2015.
 Fetterman has several tattoos related to the Braddock community.
 On his left arm are the numbers 15104—Braddock's ZIP Code—and on the right are the dates of nine murders that occurred in the town while he was mayor.

 After his first election, one of Fetterman's first acts was to set up a website for Braddock showing the town's mostly neglected and destroyed buildings.
 As mayor, Fetterman initiated youth and art programs and worked to develop the town's abandoned buildings and improve the poor economy.
 With family money, he purchased the town's First Presbyterian Church for $50,000 and lived in its basement for several months.
 The church was later turned into the town's community center.
 Fetterman later purchased an adjacent warehouse for $2,000, placed two shipping containers on the roof for extra living space, and moved in.
 He worked to convert vacant lots into parks and gardens, build the town's first public basketball court, and establish a two-acre organic urban farm, worked by teenagers of the Braddock Youth Project.
 To help fund programs, Fetterman established relationships with local nonprofit organizations, Allegheny County's economic development program, and then-county executive Dan Onorato.
 For example, Fetterman helped secure a $400,000 grant from the Heinz Foundation toward the building of a green roof, which provided 100 summer construction jobs for local youth.

 Fetterman pitched Braddock to people around the country as a place to move due to the town's low real estate prices.
 The town has attracted people from cities such as Chicago and Portland, Oregon, drawn by the potential for growth.
 Inspired by Fetterman's call, a group of Brooklyn residents moved to Braddock and transformed an abandoned church into an art center.
 But Braddock's redevelopment raised concerns about gentrification.
 Despite Fetterman's attempts to attract new residents to Braddock, the population continued to hover around 2,000, and even though the town's real estate was cheap, many of the homes were condemned or uninhabitable.